A posteriori error estimates for the virtual element method: Numerical Results

-with $\dof_r(\wh)$ denoting the value of the $r^{\text{th}}$ degree of freedom of $\wh$ subject to an arbitrary but fixed ordering of the degrees of freedom on the element $\E$.
+with $\dof_r(\wh)$ denoting the value of the $r^{\text{th}}$ local degree of freedom of $\wh$ with respect to an arbitrary but fixed ordering of the degrees of freedom on the element $\E$.
 This bilinear form corresponds to the Euclidean inner product on the space $\Re^{\NE}$ consisting of vectors of degrees of freedom.
 Following~\cite[Section 4.1]{UnifiedVEM}, we define $\spaceProj{\k}$ to be the orthogonal projection onto the polynomial space $\PE{\k}$ with respect to $\altStaE(\cdot, \cdot)$, and we fix

 where $\overline{\diff}_\E$, and $\overline{\reacSym}_\E$ are some constant approximations of $\diff$, and $\reacSym$ over $\E$ (e.g., local averages), respectively, resulting in

 \begin{remark}Note that the internal degrees of freedom of $(\Id - \Po{\k}) \vh$ are equal to zero, and hence the above stablilising term reduces to a term active only on the mesh skeleton. \end{remark}